 Informational and awareness campaigns have taken place mainly through electronic media and have focused on both the general and professional public.
 Thematic annual conferences, roundtables and expert debates are held; the project is regularly publishing on social networks and in the media.
 In 2020, the 22% TOWARDS EQUALITY project was a partner of the Equal Pay Day conference dedicated to the gender pay gap.

-The research "Equal remuneration of women and men in the experience and opinions of the Czech Public: Public opinion research" was also carried out (link to the Czech version of the results with the warning that it is a Czech version).
+The research „Equal remuneration of women and men in the experience and opinions of the Czech Public: Public opinion research“ was also carried out (only in Czech language).

-In cooperation with the Czech-Moravian Confederation of Trade Unions, the Confederation of Industry and Transport of the Czech Republic, the Confederation of Employers' and Entrepreneurs' Unions of the Czech Republic and the Union of Employers' Unions of the Czech Republic, the social partners' position report "Social dialogue on equal remuneration for women and men" was created.
+In cooperation with the Czech-Moravian Confederation of Trade Unions, the Confederation of Industry and Transport of the Czech Republic, the Confederation of Employers‘ and Entrepreneurs‘ Unions of the Czech Republic and the Union of Employers‘ Unions of the Czech Republic, the social partners‘ position report „Social dialogue on equal remuneration for women and men“ was created (only in Czech language).
 Among other things, the publication presents concrete suggestions of provisions in collective agreements that could contribute to improving the position of women in the labour market and to fairer remuneration.

-The Deloitte company, in close cooperation with the project team, created a "Comprehensive analysis of the possibilities of legislative benefits for employee organizations applying gender equality policy in practice and other changes and measures to ensure equal pay for women and men in the Czech Republic" (link to the Czech version with results, that it is a version in Czech).
+The Deloitte company, in close cooperation with the project team, created a „Comprehensive analysis of the possibilities of legislative benefits for employee organizations applying gender equality policy in practice and other changes and measures to ensure equal pay for women and men in the Czech Republic“ (only in Czech language).
 Its conclusions will be taken into account in the Action Plan for Equal Remuneration for Women and Men, which will also include measures to promote transparency.